 Whether or not you need an immigration lawyer’s advice depends on your specific case and how complicated your case status is.
 For example, if your case status says “Case Was Rejected Because I Did Not Sign My Form,” and you can easily find where you forgot to sign to fix the problem, you probably do not need an attorney’s help to refile.
-However, if you don’t understand the reason why your case was rejected or you want extra help, use our Ask an Attorney program to speak with an immigration lawyer for just $24/month.

 How Can I Track USCIS Case Status Changes?

 It’s crucial to be aware of your case status changes to know when you need to take action on your application.
 For example, if you see “Case Rejected,” you will need to fix your VAWA application and resubmit.
 After reapplying, the following case statuses will alert you to your application’s ongoing progress.
 These statuses will let you know if USCIS needs anything from you, such as additional evidence, or if you need to attend certain appointments, such as for biometrics.
 Usually, you will also receive a notice by mail that will provide you with additional information.

 You can find your case status by logging in through USCIS’ online tracker.
 Enter the 13-digit receipt number from the notice of receipt you received after first submitting your application.
 The online tracker will then show you your current case status.